Silvenga/silvenga.com/src/posts/drafts/learning-rust-as-a-net-developer.md

 ```

 I had to look at the extension code to figure this one out - I don't think it's well known.

+### Enable COW For Cargo's Cache

+On modern versions of Windows, we now have [DevDrives](https://learn.microsoft.com/en-us/windows/dev-drive/), based on ReFS.
+As ReFS is a Copy-on-Write (COW) filesystem, we can make use of reflinking to instantly make deep clones of files.

+TODO Double check that rust does actual COW.

 ## Troubleshooting